backdrop-contrib/privatemsg/README.md

     dependent on module rules

 ## Installation

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

+- Once installed there is a new item 'Messages' in the User Menu.

 ## License